Eau Claire City Hall closes to public

 Some city employees continue to work in the building, but others who can fulfill their duties from home are already doing so, Peters said.

-The City Council will meet as scheduled at 4 p.m. today, but the public cannot attend in person.
-People can watch the proceedings on basic cable channels 96 and 97, digital cable channels 993 and 994 and digital TV tuner channels 98-13 and 98-14.
+The restriction on public access to the building applies to City Council meetings as well.
+Those meetings are shown live on basic cable channels 96 and 97, digital cable channels 993 and 994 and digital TV tuner channels 98-13 and 98-14.
+Meetings also are streamed live online at ValleyMediaWorks.org (click on "Programming" and then "on demand") and can be heard on radio station WRFP 101.9 FM.

-The meeting will be streamed live online at ValleyMediaWorks.org (click on "Programming" and then "on demand") and can be heard on radio station WRFP 101.9 FM.
+Without the ability for the public to speak to the council at meetings, public hearings scheduled for Monday night were postponed until mid-April.
+The city is working to install technology that will allow the public to participate in meetings by then.